 Report on Other Legal and Regulatory Requirements

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit of the aforesaidconsolidated financial statements.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditor's) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) Inour opinion and to the best of our information and according to the explanations given tous:

 iii.
-There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Holding Company and its subsidiarycompanies incorporated in India.
+There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company during the year ended March 312019.